Robinpig/Note/docs/CS/Java/Zookeeper/Zookeeper.md

 - Reliability - Once an update has been applied, it will persist from that time forward until a client overwrites the update.
 - Timeliness - The clients view of the system is guaranteed to be up-to-date within a certain time bound.

+The consistency guarantees of ZooKeeper lie between sequential consistency and linearizability.
+Write operations in ZooKeeper are linearizable.
+In other words, each write will appear to take effect atomically at some point between when the client issues the request and receives the corresponding response.
+Read operations in ZooKeeper are not linearizable since they can return potentially stale data.
+This is because a read in ZooKeeper is not a quorum operation and a server will respond immediately to a client that is performing a read.
+ZooKeeper does this because it prioritizes performance over consistency for the read use case.

 ### Simple API

 One of the design goals of ZooKeeper is providing a very simple programming interface.
 As a result, it supports only these operations: